Table of Contents

 - Pre-heat the static oven to 400°F (200°C) and bake for about 25 minutes: first place the tray onto the lower rack for 10 minutes; then move it to the middle for the remaining 15 minutes;

 - Check for doneness: the edge should be crunchy- take it out of the oven and let cool down a bit before serving.
 This scrumptious flatbread is ready to be eaten either hot or cold.

 How to store it

-Let your flatbread cool down completely—it will take about 2 hours, wrap it into cling film.
-It will keep fresh and fluffy up to 3 days at room temperature.
+Let your flatbread cool down completely—it will take about 2 hours—then wrap it in plastic wrap.
+It will stay fresh and fluffy for up to 3 days at room temperature.
 It should not be frozen.